westcoastdigital/Simpli-WP-Optimser/README.md

 When you upload an image larger than the "Auto-Resize Threshold", it's automatically resized before being saved to your media library.
 This happens transparently without user intervention.

+### Can I restore trashed Gravity Forms entries?

+Yes!
+Entries moved to trash using the **Trash Entries** button can be restored from **Forms > Entries > Trash** in Gravity Forms.
+They're not permanently deleted.

+### What's the difference between "Trash Entries" and "Delete"?

+- **Trash Entries**: Moves entries to trash (reversible, recommended)
+- **Delete**: Permanently removes the entire form and all entries (irreversible)

+### Why doesn't the Gravity Forms feature appear?

+The Gravity Forms Manager feature only appears if Gravity Forms plugin is installed and activated.
+It gracefully hides when Gravity Forms is not available.

+### Will trashing thousands of entries slow down my site?

+The trash operation processes entries individually, so it may take a minute or two for forms with thousands of entries.
+The button shows "Trashing..." during processing to indicate progress.

 ## Changelog

+### 1.2.0
+- Added Gravity Forms Manager feature
+- View form statistics (entries, views, dates)
+- Sortable table columns for all metrics
+- Bulk trash entries with reversible action
+- Form deletion with safety confirmation
+- Integration with Gravity Forms GFAPI
+- AJAX-powered operations with progress indicators

 ### 1.1.0
 - Added comprehensive image optimisation settings